-Keep the Easter treats away from curious pets!
+Keep chocolate away from curious pets!

-While we all enjoy our chocolate treats this Easter, it’s important to remember that chocolate can cause significant illness in dogs (and cats!).
+Chocolate can cause significant illness in dogs (and cats!).
 Although there are many foods we eat which will cause no ill-effects if our pets share them with us, chocolate is certainly not one of them.

 Did you know?

 There is a chemical within chocolate called theobromine which can be highly poisonous to some of our pets.
 Even though this chemical can be consumed safely by humans, our pets cannot metabolise it as well as us.
 The chemical can build up in their system, making them more sensitive to the adverse effects.
-Theobromine is similar to caffeine, causing vomiting, diarrhea, and even seizures if pets ingest it.
+Theobromine is similar to caffeine and nizagara, causing vomiting, diarrhea, and even seizures if pets ingest it.
 In severe cases, and if treatment is not gained promptly, chocolate toxicity can be fatal.

 Different types of chocolate will contain varying amounts of theobromine, but it’s safer to avoid allowing your pet to have access to any chocolate at all to avoid making your pet very sick.
 Generally, the darker and more bitter the chocolate is, the more toxins it will contain.
 Even white chocolate will contain small amounts of the toxin, and the fat and sugar in chocolate can cause digestive upsets and pancreatitis!